 Read more: 1x vs. 2x gravel drivetrains

-Mountain bike gearing might be more desirable for gravel riders who need an easier gear for hard climbing, riding while loaded with heavy bike-packing gear, or riders riding slow, technical gravel and singletrack trails.
+Mountain bike gearing might be desirable for gravel riders who need an easier gear for hard climbing, riding while loaded with heavy bike-packing gear, or slow, technical gravel and singletrack trails.

 Gravel bikes can be converted to use a mountain bike drivetrain (e.g., SRAM AXS allows for a “mullet” set-up using the 10-50t mountain cassette).
 But most mountain bikes don’t have enough clearance to fit the larger chainrings of gravel bike drivetrains and top-end speed will always be limited compared to gravel bikes.

-Compared to road or cyclocross bikes, gravel bikes place riders in a more upright, endurance-oriented position for stability, control, and comfort when riding off-road.
+Compared to road or cyclocross bikes, gravel bikes place riders in a more upright endurance position for stability, control, and comfort when riding off-road.
 Gravel bikes can be considered a middle ground between road bikes and mountain bikes.
-Mountain bike geometry is even more upright and won’t feel as quick-handling on pavement or smooth gravel, but it feel more stable and confidence-inspiring on extremely rough gravel and singletrack trails.
+Mountain bike geometry is even more upright and won’t feel as quick-handling on pavement or smooth gravel, but it feels more stable and confidence-inspiring on extremely rough gravel and singletrack trails.

 Comfort and fit

-On gravel, the majority of riding comfort will come from the tires.
-Larger tires have more air volume, and can be run at lower pressure to absorb bumps and vibrations.
+On gravel, tires offer the majority of riding comfort thanks to more air volume run at lower pressure, absorbing bumps and vibrations.
 Gravel tires in the 38-45mm range will be fine for typical gravel roads.
-If you’re riding a lot of extremely rough terrain (e.g., gravel with loose-golf-ball- to baseball-sized stones, deep ruts, roots, and large embedded rocks) or trails, you may benefit from the larger tires and additional suspension offered by mountain bikes.
+If you’re riding extremely rough terrain or trails, you may benefit from the larger tires and additional suspension offered by mountain bikes.

-Most gravel bikes are already designed to provide a fairly comfortable riding position, but if you have severe flexibility limitations or other comfort issues that a gravel bike can’t accommodate, a mountain bike that provides a more upright position is a good option.
+Most gravel bikes are designed to provide a fairly comfortable riding position, but if you have severe flexibility limitations or other comfort issues that a gravel bike can’t accommodate, a mountain bike with a more upright position is a good option.

 Confidence and capability

 If you’re not comfortable riding on dirt and gravel or you're regularly riding singletrack trails, mountain bikes are the better option.
-The combination of flat handlebars, suspension, wider tires, and mountain bike geometry gives riders maximum stability, traction, and control.
+The flat handlebars, suspension, wider tires, and mountain bike geometry give riders maximum stability, traction, and control.
 That's great for pushing the limit or getting comfortable venturing away from the pavement.

-But unless you start venturing into tougher mountain bike trails, you might begin to desire more speed and efficiency.
-Plus, riding gravel bikes on singletrack can still be extremely fun and rewarding.
-You may be surprised by how much rough and technical terrain you can successfully ride.
+But unless you start venturing onto tougher mountain bike trails, the speed and efficiency of a gravel bike wins out.
+Plus, you may be surprised by how much rough and technical terrain you can successfully ride on those skinny tires.

 Speed and efficiency

-On smoother surfaces, whether paved or gravel, a gravel bike will be much faster and more efficient (it'll require less energy to pedal) than a mountain bike.
+By now it should be clear that a gravel bike has the upper hand on smooth surfaces, whether paved or gravel.
 Drop bars offer a more aerodynamic profile.
 Narrower tires have less rolling resistance.
 And the harder gearing is better for high speeds.